vfarcic/vfarcic.github.io/devops23/svc-demo.md

 ```

 Note:
 Looking at the yml file we customized the command and the arguments so that MongoDB exposes the REST interface.
 Those additions are needed so that we can test that the database is accessible through the Service.
 We can use the kubectl expose command to expose a resource as a new Kubernetes Service.
 That resource can be a Deployment, another Service, a ReplicaSet, a ReplicationController, or a Pod.
-We’ll expose the ReplicaSet since it is already running in the cluster.
+We'll expose the ReplicaSet since it is already running in the cluster.
 In this exercise we show how to create two different services.
 * We recreated the *go-demo-2* ReplicaSet
 * We exposed the port `28017` of the ReplicaSet `go-demo-2` using imperative process
 * `NodePort` type exposes the port on all of the worker nodes of the cluster